julianjohnson10/julianjohnson10.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* Saddleback Community College, 2011-2013
-* M.S. in Jekyll, GitHub University, 2014
+* A.A.S. in Information Systems Security, Community College of the Air Force, 2018
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.S. in Software Development, Western Governors University, 2022 (expected)

 Work experience
 ======